- About the Authors

 A one-semester course for grades 3 or 4 and up

-The Curious Historian Level 1 is the first part in a 4-level series that presents the study of history and culture from the beginnings of civilization (Mesopotamia and Egypt) through the Scientific and Industrial Revolutions of the modern world.
+The Curious Historian Level 1 is the first part in a 3-level series that presents the study of history and culture from the beginnings of civilization (Mesopotamia and Egypt) through the Middle Ages.
 Students will grow excited about history, see how people throughout the ages were both similar to and different from themselves, and learn to be scholars of the past who can make a difference in the future.
 The Curious Historian Level 1A: The Early & Middle Bronze Ages (TCH1A) introduces students to:

 - Unit I: Ancient Mesopotamia